IBM/appmod-resorts/README.md

 # App Modernization using Transformation Advisor and Microclimate

 In this code pattern, we will use Transformation Advisor to evaluate an on-premise traditional WebSphere application for deployment on public and/or private cloud environments.
 We'll use Transformation Advisor's integration with Microclimate to deploy the app in a Liberty container running on IBM Cloud Private.
-We'll also download the generated migration bundle and use its Helm chart to deploy the containerized app to IBM Cloud Kubernetes Service (on IBM Cloud Public).
+We'll also download the generated migration bundle and use its Helm chart to deploy the containerized app to IBM Cloud Kubernetes Service (public cloud).

 A sample web app is provided to demonstrate migration from on-premise to the cloud.